 On November 30, 1874, William Rust married Kate Finnell, a native of Scott, Kentucky.
 The young couple's happiness was shattered when Kate died giving birth to their first child on December 1, 1876.
-Five weeks later, their infant daughter Kate passed away.
+Five weeks later, their infant daughter Kate also died.
 Mother and daughter were buried in the Arcola Township Cemetery.

-Steeped in grief and ready for new opportunities, Rust left Arcola to head West, where he hoped to find wealth in the mining boom.
+Steeped in grief and ready for new opportunities, Rust left Arcola to head west, where he hoped to find wealth in the mining boom.
 With very little money, he settled in Black Hawk, Colorado, where he worked as a machinist in a quartz mill.
 He then earned advancement in several stamping mines, first becoming an engineer, and then a foreman.
-In 1883 he relocated to Denver, where he collaborated with several other businessmen and established the Denver Public Sampling Works and became the superintendent for the new venture.
-Additionally, he invested his earnings in interests in mining operations across the West.
+In 1883 he relocated to Denver, where he collaborated with several businessmen and established the Denver Public Sampling Works and became the superintendent for the new venture.
+He invested some of his earnings in interests in mining operations across the West.

 Rust found love again.
 On August 28, 1884, he married Helen "Minnie" Smith of Black Hawk, Colorado.
 On April 10, 1886, William and Helen welcomed their first son, Howard Lucien.

-During his travels in search of investment possibilities in 1887, William Rust visited Tacoma, located on South Puget Sound in Pierce County, with thoughts of investing in smelting and refining property.
+During his travels in search of investment possibilities in 1887, William Rust visited Tacoma, located on South Puget Sound, with thoughts of investing in smelting and refining property.
 Dennis Ryan, a local business owner, had already started plans to operate a smelter plant in Tacoma.
-Rust returned to Colorado without an investment in Tacoma, and soon relocated to Aspen where he secured interests in local mining operations.
-But he kept the Northwest in his mind as a future business opportunity.
+Rust returned to Colorado without an investment in Tacoma, and soon relocated to Aspen, Colorado, where he secured interests in local mining operations.
+He kept the Northwest in his mind as a future business opportunity.

 Opportunity in Tacoma